 Based on the Policy on Nomination and Remuneration the Board has carried out an annualevaluation of its own performance its Committees and Independent Directors excluding theDirector being evaluated.

-the detailed note on the annual Board evaluation process undertaken in compliance withthe provisions of the Companies Act 2013 and SEBI (LODR) Regulations 2015 is given inthe Report on Corporate Governance which forms part of this Report.
+The detailed note on the annual Board evaluation process undertaken in compliance withthe provisions of the Companies Act 2013 and SEBI (LODR) Regulations 2015 is given inthe Report on Corporate Governance which forms part of this Report.

 f) Meetings of the Board

-During the FY 2017 - 2018 your Board of Directors met eight times.
-More details aboutthe meetings of the Board is given the Report on Corporate Governance forming part ofthis Report. g) Committees of the Board
+During the FY 2018 - 2019 your Board of Directors met seven times.
+More details aboutthe meetings of the Board is given the Report on Corporate Governance forming part ofthis Report.

-the details of the Committees of the Board their composition terms of reference andthe activities during the year are elaborated in the Report on Corporate Governanceforming part of this Report.
+The details of the Committees of the Board their composition terms of reference andthe activities during the year are elaborated in the Report on Corporate Governanceforming part of this Report.